 ISC Fellows are individuals who have made and continue to make important contributions to the advancement of high performance computing, the community and the ISC High Performance conference series.
 Currently we have ten ISC Fellows.

-Frank Baetke worked for HPE's High Performance Computing Division (HPCD) with a focus on technology programs for industry, research and academia.
-He holds a master degree (Dipl.-Ing.) in engineering and a Ph.D.
+Frank Baetke has retired from HPE but remains active in High Performance Computing in his role as president of the European Open File System Association (EOFS) - https://www.eofs.eu/ He holds a master degree (Dipl.-Ing.) in engineering and a Ph.D.
 (Dr.-Ing.) in applied physics and has published numerous contributions in the field of high-performance computing and related areas.
 He is a member of GI, ACM, IEEE and the Max Planck Society.
-He is currently in retirement, but continues to contribute to the HPC industry.

 Computer Science at